-- When baking dark colored cake, these liners keep their color and pattern with little to no oil soaking through the paper.
+- When baking a dark-colored cake, these greaseproof cupcake liners keep their color and pattern with little to no oil soaking through the paper.

 - The STB liners come in a large variety of trendy patterns and colors.

-- These liners are priced reasonably for the amazing value of the product.
+- These greaseproof cupcake liners are priced reasonably for the amazing value of the product.

 - The STB liners do not come in many floral or holiday patterns.
 (This is just my personal preference – although it doesn’t take away from the awesomeness of the product.
 I’d just like to see some cute snowflakes at winter or eggs at Easter, etc).

 Personally, when I purchase cupcake liners that have colors or patterns on them it’s for a reason – to coordinate with the theme of the cupcake and/or party they are for.
 I hate spending money on a product that is useless.
 And that’s how I feel the Wilton liners are… useless.
 You can see the difference in the photo above.

 The Wilton liner on the left is wet from grease and has not maintained it’s color or pattern.
 However, the Sweets & Treats Boutique liner is almost completely dry and its color is bright!
 Why would you ever want to bake your cupcake in anything other than STB after seeing this?